Menu

 Gabe

-My name is Gabe (he/him)!
-I am from Chicago IL, and I dance currently with Second City Country Dance Association in Chicago and Rain Country.
+My name is Gabe!
+I am from Chicago IL, and I dance currently with Second City Country Dance Association in Chicago and Rain City Country Dance.
 I have been dancing since I was a kid, specifically Latin dances.
-I have done merengue, salsas, bachata, and hip hop.
+I have done merengue, salsa, bachata, and hip hop.
 Have been line dancing for 3 years now.
-One thing my friends can say about me is that there is no spin I can’t do.
+One thing my friends can say about be is that there is no spin I can’t do.

 Ian Michael Enriquez